-Unfortunately, the U visa petition process takes a lot longer now than when the U visa regulations first came out.
-As of 2017, petitioners were waiting more than 3 years from filing until final approval of their U petition.
+Unfortunately, the U visa petition process takes far longer now than when the U visa regulations first came out.
 The delay is due to the fact that USCIS can approve only 10,000 U petitions per fiscal year.
-It receives far more approvable petitions than that per year and the backlog continues to grow.
-For petitions that appear to be approvable, USCIS puts the petitioner on a waiting list and grants deferred action status to the petitioner and any eligible derivative spouse, child, parent, or sibling.
+It receives many more approvable petitions than that per year and the backlog continues to grow.
+For petitions that appear to be approvable, USCIS may put the petitioner on a waiting list and grant deferred action status to the petitioner and any eligible derivative spouse, child, parent, or sibling.
 Deferred action status is temporary protection from removal and it also permits the recipient to apply for employment authorization.

 What if I Need to Leave the U.S. After Approval?